Paper chromatography

-Paper chromatography is an analytical method used to separate coloured chemicals or substances.
+Paper chromatography is an analytical method used to separate colored chemicals or substances.
+It can also be used for colorless chemicals that can be located by a stain or other visualisation method after separation.
 It is now primarily used as a teaching tool, having been replaced in the laboratory by other chromatography methods such as thin-layer chromatography (TLC).

+This analytic method has three components, a mobile phase, stationary phase and a support medium (the paper).
+The mobile phase is generally a non-polar organic solvent in which the sample is dissolved.
+The stationary phase consists of (polar) water molecules that were incorporated into the paper when it was manufactured.
+The mobile phase travels up the stationary phase by capillary action, carrying the sample with it.
+The difference between TLC and paper chromatography is that the stationary phase in TLC is a layer of adsorbent (usually silica gel, or aluminium oxide), and the stationary phase in paper chromatography is less absorbent paper.

 A paper chromatography variant, two-dimensional chromatography, involves using two solvents and rotating the paper 90° in between.
 This is useful for separating complex mixtures of compounds having similar polarity, for example, amino acids.
-The setup has three components.
-The mobile phase is a solution that travels up the stationary phase, due to capillary action.
-The mobile phase is generally a mixture of non-polar organic solvent, while the stationary phase is polar inorganic solvent water.
-Here paper is used to support the stationary phase, water.
-Polar water molecules are held inside the void space of the cellulose network of the host paper.
-The difference between TLC and paper chromatography is that the stationary phase in TLC is a layer of adsorbent (usually silica gel, or aluminium oxide), and the stationary phase in paper chromatography is less absorbent paper.